sarandis10/WindSurf-Ecommerce-P4/README.md

 ![image](https://user-images.githubusercontent.com/43549151/127454138-c45c8909-d5f5-49ea-a8dd-6b47cdd7ec24.png)

 # 4.0 Challenges- Wins
-4.1 working by yourself through the whole project you realize that you cant achieve as many you could with the team.
+4.1 Working by yourself through the whole project you realize that you cant achieve as many you could with the team.
 Thus, you have to be realistic in what you want to achieve in certain time.

 4.2 You come across errors or having setup issues that before have been fixed by someone else but now you have to deal with everything